Contact Us

 A Quality Systems Conformity Assessment is required for Class B, C and D devices and can be demonstrated with an ISO 13485:2016.

 The MOH has also updated the expedited review process for medical devices with at least 1 Reference Country approval, which includes the USA, Canada, Europe, Japan, or Australia.
 As part of 98/2021, the MOH extended acceptable Reference Country approval to China’s NMPA and Korea’s MFDS.
 Products with an approval from at least one of these markets will still need to submit the required documentation (technical summary, label, IFU, brochure until Dec.
-31, 2022, then CSDT) but will not undergo a technical dossier evaluation which intends to shorten the wait time from 60 working days to 10.
+31, 2024, then CSDT) but will not undergo a technical dossier evaluation which intends to shorten the wait time from 60 working days to 10.
+Expedited review has not officially begun for Class C and D applications.

 Additionally, to help manufacturers already on the market make a smooth transition to MA licenses, the MOH will also allow waive technical reviews for Class C and D for products with an Import License.
 More information available here & here.